-'Incidental findings' rare but significant events in pediatric CT scansSeptember 12th, 2013 in Pediatrics /
+'Incidental findings' rare but significant events in pediatric CT scansSeptember 12, 2013 in Medicine & Health / Pediatrics

 The largest study of computed tomographic (CT) scans taken in emergency departments across the country for children with head injuries describes the prevalence of "incidental findings"—results that were not expected from the injury—and categorizes them by urgency.